Resources

 Bringing in Your Pet

 Please, do not leave your former family member at our door.
 We do not judge people for having to surrender their cat or kitten.
 It is better to bring the animal in than leave it outside; weather, humans or other animals will stress the pet, making the experience that much worse.
 Tails to Tell is a non profit shelter.
 We rely on donations and fees to pay our bills.
-If we agree to take your surrendered pet, we charge a $150 surrender fee to assist in the care and re-homing of the animal.
+If we agree to take your surrendered pet, we will charge a $250 or $500 surrender fee (depending on the health status of the animal) to assist in the veterinary care, animal care, and re-homing of the animal.

 Lost Pets